gregjhansell97/hive-map/README.md

 The user of the framework describes how individual nodes should behave: their space, location, goal location, communication means, and callbacks.
 Hive-Map handles routing state changes to that goal location.
-The goal location can be an intermediate nodes that propogates its state to other locations.
+The goal location can be an intermediate node that propogates its state to other locations.

 ## Terminology